 We have adopted the BGC Partners Code of Business Conduct and Ethics (the "Code of Ethics"), a code of ethics that applies to members of our Board of Directors, Chief Executive Officer, Chief Financial Officer, Principal Accounting Officer, Controller, other executive officers and our other employees.
-The Code of Ethics is publicly available on our website at www.bgcpartners.com/disclaimers/ under the heading "BGC Partners - Public Filings, Partnership and Corporate Governance Information - Corporate Governance - Code of Business Conduct and Ethics."
-If we make any substantive amendments to the Code of Ethics or grant any waiver, including any implicit waiver, from a provision of the Code of Ethics to our directors or executive officers, we will disclose the nature of such amendment or waiver on our website or in a Current Report on Form 8-K.
+The Code of Ethics is publicly available on our website at www.bgcpartners.com/disclaimers/ under the heading "BGC Partners-Public Filings, Partnership and Corporate Governance Information-Corporate Governance-Code of Business Conduct and Ethics."
+If we make any substantive amendments to the Code of Ethics or grant any waiver, including any implicit waiver, from a provision of the Code of Ethics to our directors or executive officers, we intend to disclose such amendment or waiver by posting information about such amendment or waiver on our website.